KillianLynch/local-lab-dev/JSON Duality cloud world/create-schema/create-schema.md

     </copy>
     ```

-5. Sign in to SQL Developer with our movie schema with the username movie and password movie
+8. Sign in to SQL Developer Web using the movie schema with the username movie and password movie.

     ![Ords login](images/ords_url.png " ")

+Congratulations!
 You have finished the setup for this lab.
 You may now continue to the next lab.

 ## Learn More